forderud/AppWebStream/README.md

 ### Testing possibilities
-The `AppWebStream` and `StreamReceiver` projects in this repo can be used together with web browsers and VLC to test other apps ability to both _transmit_ and _receive_ streamed MPEG4 videos:
+The `AppWebStream` and `StreamReceiver` projects in this repo can be used together with web browsers, ffplay and VLC to test other apps ability to both _transmit_ and _receive_ streamed MPEG4 videos:
 ![interop](interop.svg)

 ### Getting started